Thread

 • Fully support for the latest Thread protocol (Thread 1.4)

-• Other protocols based on IEEE 802.15.4, e.g., RF4CE
+• Supports other protocols based on IEEE 802.15.4, e.g., RF4CE

 Advantages